mattcarlotta/mattcarlotta/README.md

 In September 2016, I transitioned away from an art career to become a fullstack software engineer.
 As the years have gone by, I have focused my efforts in: MongoDB, ExpressJS, ReactJS/ReduxJS and NodeJS.

-The apps I build are test-driven, data-driven, cross-platform, and production-ready.
-I also deploy and maintain them on remote headless Linux servers.
-Most importantly, I'm a huge proponent for building web accessible applications that adhere to the Web Content Accessibility Guidelines AA/AAA standards.

-Outside of work, I love walking my dog Nico, building my own desktop computers and watching sci-fi/mystery/thriller movies.
-In my free time, I am passionate about contributing to open-source projects.
-I enjoy engaging with the web development community by asking & answering questions on various platforms Stackoverflow, Codesandbox and Github discussions.

 ## Github Stats

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=mattcarlotta&hide=python&title_color=ffffff&text_color=c9cacc&line_height=27&icon_color=2bbc8a&bg_color=1d1f21&layout=compact&langs_count=6)